Hammad1007/Complex_Number/README.md

 # Complex_Number

 **Complex Number**
+It is any number which has a real part as well as an imaginary part.

 The programme uses the concepts of basic OOP to design a basic complex number class for the beginners.